AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 While [Equation 9](#Equation-9) is powerful in its efficiency, it may only act as an approximation of the solubility of a gas in the fluidized bed reactor.
 Equations 3-7 assume equilibrium: that the rates of air shifting from liquid to gas phase and vice versa are equal.
 The system may not be in equilibrium while the reactor is in use.
 Therefore, [Equation 9](#Equation-9) remains only a qualitative description of the relationships between different system parameters.

 [Equation 9](#Equation-9), supplemented by [Equation 1](#Equation-1) concerning fluidization velocity, informed the subteam's fabrication of the prototype apparatus.
-In future semesters, the equation may be used to perform optimizations once the subteam has gathered sufficient experimental data.
+In the subteam's work, the equation may be used to perform optimizations once the subteam has gathered sufficient experimental data.

 ## Previous Work